WellthCare

 3. Taxable wages (with proper withholding and reporting)

-Most organizations end up defaulting to “tax everything above $5,250” because it’s administratively safer.
-That approach may be defensible, but it can also create employee dissatisfaction-especially when expectations were set differently.
+Most organizations default to "tax everything above $5,250" because it's administratively safer.
+That approach may be defensible, but it can create employee dissatisfaction—especially when expectations were set differently.

 The sleeper issue: nondiscrimination testing

 Section 127 programs come with nondiscrimination requirements.
-In plain terms, your program can’t be designed or operated in a way that favors highly compensated employees.
+In plain terms, your program can't favor highly compensated employees.

 This is where tuition assistance becomes a data problem.
-If usage concentrates among executives, or eligibility rules are structured in a way that unintentionally narrows access for lower-paid groups, you can create a nondiscrimination failure that turns what you thought was tax-free into taxable wages for certain employees (often your HCEs).
+If usage concentrates among executives, or eligibility rules unintentionally narrow access for lower-paid groups, you can create a nondiscrimination failure that turns tax-free into taxable wages for certain employees (often your HCEs).

 To manage this responsibly, you need reporting that shows participation and dollars by eligibility class—not a once-a-year scramble for whatever the vendor can export.